 - Lots of customizability

-- Best task management features
+- Strong task management and data tools

 - Not entirely easy to use